 Grease one 9-inch by 13 inch or two 8-inch by 8-inch baking dishes with a neutral oil.

 Bring 4 cups of water to a boil in a heavy-bottomed wide, shallow pot.
-Turn heat to medium-high.
+Turn heat to medium-high on your induction cooktop.
 Give the chickpea mixture a stir to ensure that the mixture hasn’t separated.
 While stirring the water with a wooden spoon, slowly and carefully pour the chickpea flour mixture into the simmering water.

 Lower the heat to medium-low, stirring continuously, until the mixture has thickened and is nice and glossy, about five minutes.
 Pour immediately into the prepared baking dish(es).